 Most Common WiFi Problems and How to Fix Them

-Wi-Fi technology has revolutionized the way we connect to the internet, allowing us to access it wirelessly from virtually anywhere within the range of a WiFi router.
+Wi-Fi technology allows us to access the internet wirelessly from virtually anywhere within the range of a WiFi router.
 However, with this convenience come potential challenges.
 From slow internet speeds to intermittent connection drops and security vulnerabilities, Wi-Fi networks can face a range of issues that can impact performance and reliability.

 Slow Internet Connection